hmyuuu/kirin/docs/index.md

 ## Kirin and friends

 While at the moment only us at [QuEra Computing Inc](https://quera.com) are actively developing Kirin and using it in our projects, we are open to collaboration and contributions from the community.
+If you are using Kirin in your project, please let us know so we can add you to the list of projects using Kirin.

 ### Quantum Computing